lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 How to launch
 -------------
-to launch vlc in the menu go to :menuselect:`Sound and video --> VLC media player` or run
+to launch vlc in the menu go to :menuselection:`Sound and video --> VLC media player` or run

 .. code::